-- A. Policies.
-Pursuant to RCW 36.70A.480, the industrial and port development policies of the 2021 Kittitas County Shoreline Master Program shall be considered as policies of the Kittitas County Comprehensive Plan. - B. Regulations. - 1.
-Industrial uses are allowed subject to the policies and regulations of this Program and the specific criteria below: - a.
-Water-dependent industrial uses shall be given preference over non-water dependent industrial uses and, second, preference shall be given to water-related industrial uses over non-water-oriented industrial uses.
+- 1. Industrial uses are allowed subject to the policies and regulations of this Program and the specific criteria below: - a.
+Water-dependent industrial uses shall be given preference over non-water dependent industrial uses and, second, preference shall be given to waterrelated industrial uses over non-water-oriented industrial uses.
 Prior to approval of water-dependent uses, the Administrator shall review a proposal for design, layout, and operation of the proposed use and shall make specific findings that the use qualifies as water-dependent. - b.
 Non-water-oriented industrial uses may be permitted where located on a site physically separated from the shoreline by another property in separate ownership or a public right-of-way such that access for water-oriented use is precluded.
-All other non-water-oriented industrial and port uses are prohibited in the shoreline unless the use provides significant public benefit and is either part of a mixed-use project that includes water-dependent uses; or located on a site where navigability is severely limited. - c.
-Industrial development shall be located, designed, and constructed in a manner that assures no net loss of shoreline ecological functions and such that it does not have significant adverse impacts to other shoreline resources and values. - 2.
-Required setback areas shall not be used for storage of industrial equipment, materials, or waste disposal, but may be used for outdoor recreation and public access.
+All other non-water-oriented industrial and port uses are prohibited in the shoreline unless the use provides significant public benefit and is either

+- part of a mixed-use project that includes water-dependent uses; or located on a site where navigability is severely limited. - c.
+Industrial development shall be located, designed, and constructed in a manner that assures no net loss of shoreline ecological functions and such that it does not have significant adverse impacts to other shoreline resources and values. - Required setback areas shall not be used for storage of industrial equipment, materials, or waste disposal, but may be used for outdoor recreation and public access.
 Portions of side yard setbacks may be used for light motor vehicle parking if design of such facilities is consistent with this Program. - 3.
 Disposal or storage of solid or other industrial wastes is not permitted on shorelines. - 4.
 When feasible, mitigation to ensure no net loss of shoreline ecological functions should be implemented in a manner consistent with restoration opportunities identified in the "Kittitas County Shoreline Restoration Plan." - 5.
 Only those portions of water-dependent industrial uses that require over-water facilities shall be permitted to locate waterward of the OHWM, provided they are located on pilings or other open-work structures, and they are limited to the minimum size necessary to support the structures intended use.

-17B.06.110 In-stream structures.
+6.11 In-stream structures